Costa Rica Coffee

 • Guanacaste

-It is located in revitalizing mountain terrain.
-The region is known for producing smooth coffee beans with light acidity and flavors having salty notes and acidity.
+The Guanacaste coffee growing region is located in revitalizing mountain terrain.
+The area is known for producing smooth coffee beans with light acidity and flavors having salty notes and acidity.

 • Brunca

-The region experiences humid and tropical climates.
+The Brunca coffee-growing region experiences humid and tropical climates.
 Coffee beans produced here have flavor profiles of notes of citrus ranging from mild to immensely sweet.

 • Tarrazu